nbarrett/oscillation/README.md

   all other players' screens in real time.

-## OSCILLATION 200 Game instructions
+## Oscillation Game instructions
 1. THE GAME
-    * OSCILLATION opens up a new dimension in board games as the players contribute in determining the positions of the Start finish objectives, which can be varied to give differing lengths of game.
+    * Oscillation opens up a new dimension in board games as the players contribute in determining the positions of the Start finish objectives, which can be varied to give differing lengths of game.
     * With so many combinations available it is unlikely that any two games are identical.
     * The rules can apply to any defined area of a 1:50,000 Ordnance Survey map.